Join us on Discord Follow on Twitter Buy us a coffee Follow the journal

 - Use Clean Mods.
 Mods that touch references by accidentally moving or removing references without removing the accidental edit are detrimental to game performance if those references are within precombines.
 Deleted references of any kind are game-breaking bugs in Fallout 4 and should be avoided.

 - Avoid land height adjustments.
-Mods that make changes to the land height appear to turn off the Optimization System by turning off precombination.
+Mods that make changes to the land height appear to turn off the Optimization System by invalidating cell information across borders as well as precombination.
 Avoiding land height adjustments helps mitigate performance issues on Xbox as there is no way to tell if the mod has rebuilt the optimization system.

 - Avoid debug code.
 Avoiding mods that use two initialization file settings